iadod/iadod.github.io/_posts/2021-04-30-On-Archetypes.md

 If we dont uphold the "hero" archetype in our own conciousness then some entity will fill the void.

-In my understanding thus far Yarvin insists that some form of monarchy is superior system to govern a society.
+In my understanding thus far Yarvin insists that some form of monarchy is a superior system to govern a society.
 In some sense insisting that there should be tech monarchys or other systems that leverage some intelligent hero type leader.
 I extrapolate this to imply that any system that does not have a clear "hero" or leader in place will crumble under ambiguity.
 Under susch a system, individuals can operate as libertarians so long as it is voluntary.
 This is where it connects to Rands emphasis on the individual and voluntary society.

-So in a sense, a good framework for polital ideology or power structure should contain the powerful leader as the hero archetype in order to fulfill the fundamental human psycology.
+So in a sense, a good framework for political ideology or power structure should contain the powerful leader as the hero archetype in order to fulfill the fundamental human psycology.

+See:
-See: Jungs 12 archetypes
+Jungs 12 archetypes,
-Mencius Moldbug
+Mencius Moldbug,
-Rand
+Rand,
-Lex w/ Yaron and malice
+Lex w/ Yaron and malice,
-Religious frameworks
+Religious frameworks,
 Jordan Peterson

 Why do societys need governing?

 What are the key themes that lead to mass adoption of a framework?
-United States
+United States,
-Bible
+Bible,
 etc.

 Can AI be an implicit form of governance / Trust?